PandaHugMonster/php-simputils/README.md

 [![codecov](https://codecov.io/gh/PandaHugMonster/php-simputils/branch/main/graph/badge.svg)](https://codecov.io/gh/PandaHugMonster/php-simputils)

 **SimpUtils** is a micro-framework that provides really simple and lightweight tools for development and prototyping.
-Additionally there are tools for comfortable and efficient optimization and debugging.
+Additionally, there are tools for comfortable and efficient optimization and debugging.

 The framework does not have much of composer dependencies (on purpose), to make sure that